Private Letter Ruling Attorney for High-Value Tax Certainty

 -

-Law is unclear or unsettle
+Law is unclear or unsettled

 -